alysiahuggins/code-on-chain-with-mina/README.md

 ### Implementation Steps
-- Offchain questions and answers DONE
+- Offchain questions and answers (DONE)
-- Offchain questions and answers stored on chain with merkle trees DONE
+- Offchain questions and answers stored on chain with merkle trees (DONE)
-- Reward user with token at the end of each module
+- Valiate user response with a zkProof i.e. a Mina blockchain transaction (DONE)
-- Claim1: Store Users Name and Password in a Merkle Tree so that they can claim their tokens
+- Claim1: Store Users Name and Password in a Merkle Tree so that they can claim their tokens (DONE)

-- Claim2: Allow Users to supply their own Mina Address to claim tokens
+- Claim2: Allow Users to supply their own Mina Address to claim tokens (IN PROGRESS)
-- Offchain leaderboard stored on chain with merkle trees
-- Validate smart contract code with a test suite in the client
-- Valiate user response with a zkProof (thus a blockchain transaction) DONE
-- Add Tests

-- Implement Modules (entry to learning then quiz section)
-- Validate user responses with recursive zkProofs (One blockchain transaction per module)
-- Retrieve questions & answers from IPFS for merkle tree
-- Learn how to communicate with another deployed smart contract from within my Quiz Smart Contract

-### TODO
-- Offchain leaderboard stored on chain with merkle trees
-- Retrieve questions & answers from IPFS for merkle tree
-- Validate user responses with recursive zkProofs (One blockchain transaction per module)
+- Validate user responses with recursive zkProofs (One blockchain transaction per module) (IN PROGRESS)
-- Implement Modules (entry to learning then quiz section)
-- Reward user with token at the end of each module
+- Reward user with token at the end of each module (IN PROGRESS)
+- Implement Modules (entry to learning then quiz section) (IN PROGRESS)

+- Offchain leaderboard stored on chain with merkle trees (NOT STARTED)
-- Validate smart contract code with a test suite in the client
+- Validate smart contract code with a test suite in the client (NOT STARTED)
+- Add Tests (NOT STARTED)
+- Retrieve questions & answers from IPFS for merkle tree (NOT STARTED)
-- Learn how to communicate with another deployed smart contract from within my Quiz Smart Contract
+- Learn how to communicate with another deployed smart contract from within my Quiz Smart Contract (NOT STARTED)

 ### Questions for Mina Team
 - The user can only progress if they get all questions correct in each module.
 Should the quiz responses be stored as state variables and verified by smart contracts?